Cleveland Guardians minor league players: Aaron Davenport

 Aaron Ross Davenport (born July 25, 2000) is an American professional baseball pitcher in the Cleveland Guardians organization.

 Davenport attended Cedarcrest High School in Duvall, Washington, and played college baseball at the University of Hawaiʻi.
 In 2019, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and in 2021 he returned to the league with the Chatham Anglers.
 He was selected by the Cleveland Indians in the sixth round of the 2021 Major League Baseball draft.
 He signed for $450,000.

 Davenport split his first professional season between the Arizona Complex League Indians and Lynchburg Hillcats, posting a 3.24 ERA over 16 2/3 innings.
 He was assigned to the Lake County Captains for the 2022 season and started 23 games, going 7–6 with a 4.21 ERA and 118 strikeouts over 107 innings.
 Davenport returned to Lake County for the 2023 season, pitching to a 6–10 record and 5.73 ERA across 24 games (19 starts).

-He spent the 2024 season with the Akron RubberDucks, starting 26 games and going 7–4 with a 2.85 ERA over 142 1/3 innings.
+He spent the 2024 season with the Akron RubberDucks, starting 26 games and going 7–4 with a 2.85 ERA over 142 1/3 innings with 135 strikeouts (5th in the Eastern League).
 Davenport returned to Akron to open the 2025 season and was promoted to the Columbus Clippers in mid-May.
+Over 28 games (24 starts) between the two teams, he went 7–7 with a 4.44 ERA and 117 strikeouts over 133 2/3 innings.
+Davenport did not make appearance during the 2026 season while recovering from Tommy John surgery.
+After the end of the minor league season, he was assigned to play in the Arizona Fall League with the Surprise Saguaros.